lillialskye/Sprint-Challenge--Python-1/README.md

 #Stretch Goals
 1. Add a block that cannot be destroyed.
 Exclude this from calculations to determine if the game should end.
+2. A block that the ball _does not_ bounce off of, that vanishes when the ball touches it.
+(This may require modifications to the ball)
-2. Add scoring
+3. Add scoring
-3. Add multiple lives
+4. Add multiple lives
-4. Add multiple levels
+5. Add multiple levels
-4. Add additional features, such as varieties of blocks, powerups such as multiball, and anything else you can think of!
+6. Add additional features, such as varieties of blocks, powerups such as multiball, and anything else you can think of!